-&lt;sup>(2) Excludes the Build America Bonds subsidy.
+(2) Excludes the Build America Bonds subsidy.

-(3) Excludes depreciation and recognition of deferred costs and revenues, net
+(3) Excludes depreciation and recognition of deferred costs and revenues, net.

 (4) In accordance with the requirements of the Electric System Resolution, all the contract debt payments from the Electric System to SJRPP and Bulk Power Supply System with respect to the use by the Electric System of the capacity and output of the SJRPP and Bulk Power Supply System are reflected as a purchased power expense on these schedules.
-These schedules do not include revenues of SJRPP and Bulk Power Supply System, except that the purchased power expense is net of interest income on funds maintained under the SJRPP and Bulk Power Supply System resolutions.
+These schedules do not include revenue of SJRPP and Bulk Power Supply System, except that the purchased power expense is net of interest income on funds maintained under the SJRPP and Bulk Power Supply System resolutions.

-&lt;sup>(5) Net revenues divided by debt service requirement.
+(5) Net Revenues divided by Debt Service Requirement on Electric System Bonds.
 Minimum annual coverage is 1.20x.

-(6) Net revenues divided by total debt service requirement and aggregate subordinated debt service.
-Minimum annual coverage is 1.15x
+(6) Net Revenues divided by Debt Service Requirement on Electric System Bonds and Aggregate Subordinated Debt Service on Subordinated Electric System Bonds.
+Minimum annual coverage is 1.15x.